pascaljph/2021ws_do_roboticsdb/roboticsDB.md

 * Axis 1:
-Located at the base of the robot -> move left/right, rotate 180 degree from center Also called: Motoman: S and Fanuc: J1.
+Located at the base of the robot -> move left/right, rotate 180 degree from center Also called: Motoman: S and Fanuc: J1

 * Axis 2:
+Responsible for the movement of the lower arm. -> move forward/backward Also called: Motoman: L and Fanuc: J2

+* Axis 3:
+Responsible for the upper arm to raise and lower -> move vertical Also called: Motoman: U and Fanuc: J3
+* Axis 4:

+* Axis 5:

+* Axis 6:

 [Video of a working 6-axis robot](https://www.youtube.com/watch?v=7coUcEHxnYA&t=59s)